Overview

 With Amazon ECS Anywhere, workload scheduling, cluster management, and monitoring work the same way in the AWS cloud and on your own infrastructure (on-premises).

 There are no upfront commitments or minimum fees required.
 You only pay for running instances that ECS Anywhere manages.
 Pricing is $0.01025 per hour for every managed ECS Anywhere on-premises instance.
-Each of these instances are self-managed and need to be registered as part of an Amazon ECS cluster and be running the Amazon ECS container agent.
+Each of these instances is self-managed and needs to be registered as part of an Amazon ECS cluster and running the Amazon ECS container agent.

 ECS Anywhere billing is based on the duration that the instance you register to an Amazon ECS cluster is connected to the ECS control plane, calculated to the nearest second.
 Deregistering, shutting down, or terminating an on-premises instance stops the billing.

-Oh, another thing.
-You will also have to pay for the AWS Systems Manager Agent (SSM Agent).
+Oh, and you will also have to pay for the AWS Systems Manager Agent (SSM Agent).
 Amazon ECS Anywhere requires it to verify and register your on-premises instances.
 You may need to pay up, more so when you have over 1,000 instances per account per region at any given time.

 How does launching ECS containers with AWS Fargate compare?